 Garage Sale Goers/Shoppers Etiquette

-1. If the sign says the sale starts at 9:00am and also says “No early birds” in
+- If the sign says the sale starts at 9:00am and also says “No early birds” in

 fluorescent orange marker, it’s really rude to show up at 6:00am and root

-2. If you’re parking, don’t block driveways or pull onto someone’s backyard.
+around a strangers backyard. - If you’re parking, don’t block driveways or pull onto someone’s backyard.

-3. It’s really rude to cut through someone’s front yard or hop his or her neighbor’s
+- It’s really rude to cut through someone’s front yard or hop his or her neighbor’s

 fence to get to the sale area.
 Walk around the flowerbeds and don’t snoop

-4. Grabbing everything you think you might want just in case and then dumping it all in a
+behind the ropes or makeshift walls made of sheets. - Grabbing everything you think you might want just in case and then dumping it all in a

-pile when you decide you don’t want it is really rude.
+pile when you decide you don’t want it is really rude. - If you break it – you buy it!

-6. If you say you’ll be back for it, you really should come back for it.
+- If you say you’ll be back for it, you really should come back for it.

-7. Hiding things with hopes of coming back for them later is not good garage sale
+- Hiding things with hopes of coming back for them later is not good garage sale

-8. If you ask the garage sale host if they’ll take offers and they say “No, actually
+etiquette. - If you ask the garage sale host if they’ll take offers and they say “No, actually

 we’ve priced things really fairly”, then it’s rude to keep pushing and